renovatebot/renovate/docs/usage/configuration-options.md

 ## gitLabIgnoreApprovals

-Ignore default project level approvals, so that an automerge can be completed without those approvals.
-Under the hood, it creates MR-level approval rule with `approvals_required=0` parameter.
+Ignore the default project level approval(s), so that Renovate bot can automerge its merge requests, without needing approval(s).
+Under the hood, it creates a MR-level approval rule where `approvals_required` is set to `0`.

 ## golang